Teshidesu/To-do-List/README.md

 ```

 ## 🚀 Boost Performance with documentFragment ⚡
+When adding multiple elements, use documentFragment to optimize performance:
 ```js
 const fragment = document.createDocumentFragment();
 for (let i = 0; i < 10; i++) {